Form preview

 If you can't find what you're looking for, please contact us anytime!

-Manufacturers in Georgia who purchase tangible personal property for use in manufacturing or exempt purposes are eligible to use this form.
-Ensure your business qualifies under the specified categories to avoid issues.
+Manufacturers in Georgia who purchase tangible personal property that will be used for specific exempt purposes are eligible to use this certificate.
+Ensure that your business qualifies under applicable tax exemption laws.

 If you believe that this page should be taken down, please follow our DMCA take down process here .